ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
 * `name` (string)
 	* description: The name of the  resource.
-* `template` (object)
-	* description: The ID or the name of the template for creating a CUBE server.
-	* properties:
-		* `name` (string)
-			* description: The name of the Template from IONOS Cloud.
-		* `templateId` (string)
-			* description: The ID of the Template from IONOS Cloud.
-			* format: uuid

 ### Required Properties